menata-id/menata/README.md

 Each document defines one concept of the language.

-The current specification is available in the `specification/` directory.
+See the `specification/` directory for the complete specification.

 ---